-How bad of a time you’re going to have should that happen is entirely dependent on your use case.
-If the NAS is being used purely for backups, then it’s not a huge deal.
+How bad of a time you’re going to have should that happen depends entirely on your use case.
+If a backup was in progress, then it’s not a huge deal.
 Just redo the backup when everything is back online.
 If you’ve just ripped a 4K UHD disk and was in the middle of copying the file to the NAS when everything went down, redo the copy when everything is back online.
 If you were ripping the disk to the NAS, just delete the partial output file and redo it.

 If you’re editing photos or video straight from your NAS, then you’re in a bit more of a bind.

-If your SLOG dies while the system is still live, though, ZFS will revert to putting the intent log back onto the pool and it’ll detach the device from the pool.
+If your SLOG dies while the system is still live, though, ZFS will revert to putting the intent log back onto the pool and detach the log device.
 You may notice some performance degradation on writes, depending on your workflow, but the system will otherwise keep chugging away and you’ll get a notification that you need to replace the device.

 So what about power loss protection, then?

 Power loss protection is supposed to keep the SSD powered on just long enough to flush its internal cache should the system power off unexpectedly.
 Typically this is in the form of capacitors or an external battery.
 And the controller or adapter may have this as well in case the drive does not.

 But do you really need that?
 Likely not.
 No, seriously, you very likely don’t need that.
 Since there are ways to protect your system from just losing power.

 For starters, have an uninterruptible power supply (UPS) externally, and use a quality power supply internally with quality power cables.
 Again, use quality parts!